 December 1, 2017

 Editor’s Note: This blog post is the first in a multi-part series written and curated by NSAC Policy Intern Noah McDonald, which explores how the next Farm Bill can advance racial equity in food and agriculture.
 This first post explores some of the historical context for the racial inequities within our food system, federal efforts at addressing past discriminatory practices, and provides an overview of grant and technical assistance programs for limited resource farmers and farmers of color.
+The second post of the series explores how historical inequities and injustices have carried over into the present day, and the challenges that farmers and food/farm advocates continue to face in accessing federal programs and resources.

 The National Sustainable Agriculture Coalition’s (NSAC) diverse body of member groups is dedicated to actively challenging policies that perpetuate systems of oppression and inequities in the food and farm system.
 NSAC affirms that racial equity – an understanding and acknowledgement of historical and ongoing racial inequities and a commitment to actions challenging those inequities – is a core tenet of the coalition’s outlook and continually works to incorporate racial equity in its structure, analysis, and policy development and advocacy processes.